πŸ’‘ Wilderness Wisdom

 Remote areas = cash is king

 Carry both CAD and USD cash.
-Many remote campgrounds, small towns, and border-area businesses are cash only.
+Remote campgrounds and small towns are often cash-only.

 Hyder, BC β€” tiny border town (~100 residents), some USD accepted alongside CAD.